tapan-alation/kerberized-keytab-conn-to-HMS/README.md

    Specify -s (Skipping mechanism) if failed calls to the metastore should be skipped after retrying a default of 2 times

    Specify -gtobn (getTableObjectsByName) to invoke getTableObjectsByName method on the metastore.

+   Specify -dbs to invoke getDatabases and getDatabase methods on the metastore.